-The module is designed to sense and respond to out-of-range temperature conditions as well as out-ofrange voltage conditions.
+The module is designed to sense and respond to out-of-range temperature conditions as well as out-of-range voltage conditions.
 The temperature and voltage conditions are monitored in both the powered-on state and the powered-off state.

-In the event that the module senses an out-of-range temperature or over voltage, the module will erase all plaintext CSPs in the HSE-BBRAM (Master Tamper Key, Token Variable Key and Key Encryption Key), reset itself, clear all working memory and log the event.
+In the event that the module senses an out-of-range temperature or over voltage, the module will erase the TVK, reset itself, clear all working memory and log the event.
+The module can be reset and placed back into operation when proper operating conditions have been restored.